How to Remove Firefox Snap from Ubuntu Linux

 sudo snap disable firefox

-After running this command, the Firefox snap will be deactivated, meaning it won’t be able to launch or consume system resources anymore.
+After running this command, the Firefox snap will be deactivated, meaning it will no longer be able to launch or consume system resources.

 Once the Firefox snap is disabled, we can proceed with its removal.
 The command to remove a snap package uninstalls the package and removes all associated data.
 In this step, we will use the --purge option to ensure that all the data related to Firefox Snap is thoroughly cleaned up from the system.